SStyles93/blog/_posts/2024-02-09-UnrealDynamicShaders.md

 #### Blueprint code

-As for the previous shader, I had to create the code to activate the fading effect.
-The only difference was that for this effect I had to manually select the meshes on which the effect has going to be applied.
+As for the previous shaders, I had to create the code to activate the fading effect.
+The only difference was that, due to the diversity of possible plants, I had to manually select the meshes on which the effect has going to be applied.
 For that reason I created the same `Begin()` function but in blueprint.
 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_Fade_DynMat.PNG "Fade Even Begin"){: width="100%"}

 The `Create Dynamic Fade Material` function replicated what had been done in the previous C++ codes using a [Blueprint Function Library](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/BlueprintFunctionLibraries/).

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_Fade_DynMatFunction.PNG "Create dynamic mat function"){: width="100%"}

-The next step was to code the detection and be sure that only the player could activate it with the main character.
-To do so, I checked by tag if the colliding element was effectively the player.
+The next step was to code the detection.
+To be sure that only the player could activate it with the main character, I checked by tag if the colliding element was effectively the player.
-I also exposed a variable of type `Trigger Base` that gave the possibility to assign a trigger from outside of the blueprint.
+I also exposed a variable of type `Trigger Base` that gave the possibility to assign a trigger from outside the blueprint.

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/MF_Fade_CollisionDetection.PNG "Collision detection"){: width="100%"}